 See the Big Picture: You will learn business structures such as corporation, sole proprietorship and partnership, and how they impact a business.

-Think Critically: With the help of your STI faculty, you will learn to analyze daily operations to help your company make informed decisions.
+Think Critically: With the help of your STC faculty, you will learn to analyze daily operations to help your company make informed decisions.

 Gain Professionalism: As a top Bookkeeper from Southeast Tech, you will exhibit ethical and professional behavior.